Abundance Surveys – Counting Whales

 6. Question: Whales move around, and could move between transect lines during the survey.
 How do you know you are not counting the same whales again and again?

 Answer: It could happen that the same group of whales is counted twice during a survey.
-But it is assumed that the whales move in such a way that they are equally likely to be not counted at all.
+However it is assumed that the whales move in such a way that they are equally likely to be not counted at all.
 For example a whale might move near to a transect immediately after the ship or plane has passed.
 Therefore the movement of whales, if it is random, should have no overall effect on the number of whales seen.
 Whale movement can be an issue if a survey is conducted during a time when the whales are migrating.
 In such a case, the survey proceeds in a direction opposite to the movement of the whales, so that the survey does not count the same animals multiple times.